marbl/canu/README.md

     cd canu/src
     make -j <number of threads>

+The unreleased tip has not undergone the same testing as a release and so may have unknown bugs or issues generating sub-optimal assemblies.
+We recommend the release version for most users.

 ## Learn:

 The [quick start](http://canu.readthedocs.io/en/latest/quick-start.html) will get you assembling quickly, while the [tutorial](http://canu.readthedocs.io/en/latest/tutorial.html) explains things in more detail.